Children and young people must:

 If re-opening a case we have worked with before there must be a gap of 1 year between our support ending and us considering a new request.

-The professional making the request for support must provide some dates that we can contact you to discuss the case further before we take it to triage.
+The professional making the request for support will be sent a list of dates to book a slot to discuss the case further before we take it to triage.

 All requests for support will be the start of partnership work with the professional requesting support.
 This will require the case to remain open during this partnership work.
 Research shows how important it is for professionals to work together and although it is possible for Phoenix support to be part of a ‘step down’ plan this needs to be agreed via a team around the child/family meeting.

 Requests from staff at social care if the child is a looked after child (LAC) need to have been discussed with the Emotional Health and Well-being Team prior to submitting the form.
 We will contact your organisations nominated strategic link to our team.

 We will liaise with specialist CSE (Child Sexual Exploitation) services to agree whether it is appropriate for Phoenix to support a child or young person affected by CSE.

 If for whatever reason there are no current professionals supporting your child you can ask for support on thier behalf by filling in the parent/carer support request form.